Heraclius I of Kakheti: In Kartli

 In 1688, when the government of Iran declared its recalcitrant subject George XI of Kartli deposed, Heraclius acceded to the shah's pressure.
 He converted to Islam assuming the title of Nazar Alī Khān in 1676.
 In reward, Heraclius was confirmed as King of Kartli and given a Persian army to win over the crown.
 To buttress Heraclius's authority, the shah appointed 'Abbās-qolī Khan, formerly a beglarbeg of Ganja, as Persian viceroy in Kakheti (residing at Qara-Agach).
 The khan failed, however, to prevent George XI from staging a comeback in 1691 and blockading Heraclius (Nazar Alī Khān) in Tiflis, his capital.
 It was not until 1696 that George admitted defeat and came to Isfahan to offer his submission to the new shah, Soltan Hosayn.

 At the same time, the shah grew increasingly dissatisfied with Nazar Alī Khān's administration.
 Having spent most of his life in Russia and Iran, his lack of knowledge of Georgian national traditions he had already estranged his subjects.
 A vacillating ruler, addicted to strong drink, though capable at times of being brave, philanthropic and reformist, he never really achieved a firm control of his possessions, or made himself popular with the populace of Kakheti.
 Meanwhile, George XI managed to gain the favor of Shah Hosayn and was reconfirmed as King of Kartli in 1703, while Nazar Alī Khān was removed from the throne and ordered to Isfahan where he was invested by Hosayn as King of Kakheti and appointed the commander of the shah's personal guard.
-He was never able to return to his kingdom, however, and died at the Persian capital in 1710, being succeeded on the throne by his son, David II (Imām Qulī Khān), who had run Kakheti during Nazar Alī Khān's absence at Isfahan.
+He was never able to return to his kingdom, however, and died at the Persian capital in 1709, being succeeded on the throne by his son, David II (Imām Qulī Khān), who had run Kakheti during Nazar Alī Khān's absence at Isfahan.

 Family

 Heraclius I married, in 1677, Ana, daughter of Prince Shermazan Cholokashvili (died before April 1716).
-They were the parents of two sons and two daughters:
+They were the parents of two sons and three daughters: